uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/algorithm_anatomy.rst

 -----------

-**Descriptor** is an object that represents an algorithm including all its properties and dependencies on other algorithms.
+**Descriptor** is an object that represents an algorithm including all its meta-parameters, dependencies on other algorithms, floating-point types, and computational methods.
 Descriptor serves as:

 - Dispatching mechanism for the `operations`_.
 Depending on descriptor type, operation decides what algorithm implementation should be executed.

-- Aggregator of parameters.
-Descriptor provides an interface for setting up both compile-time and run-time parameters.
+- Aggregator of meta-parameters.
+Descriptor provides an interface for setting up meta-parameters in compile-time or run-time.

 - Object that carries state of the algorithm.
 In the general case, descriptor is stateful object whose state changes after applying an operation.

 Each oneDAL algorithm has its own dedicated namespace, where corresponding descriptor is defined.
-Descriptor, in its turn, defines a set of template parameters and **properties** --- run-time parameters can be accessed by means of the corresponding getter and setter methods. `The following code sample
+Descriptor, in its turn, defines a set of template parameters and **properties** --- run-time parameters that can be accessed by means of the corresponding getter and setter methods. `The following code sample
 <descriptor-template_>`_ shows the common structure of descriptor's definition
 for an abstract algorithm.
-To define a particular algorithm the following string shall be substituted:
+To define a particular algorithm the following strings shall be substituted:

 - ``%ALGORITHM%`` is the name of algorithm and its namespace.
 All classes and structures related to that algorithm shall be defined within the namespace.